Affinity Dog Training

 Stu is Affinity’s dog walker- he loves to go on mad rambles with dogs in Northamptonshire’s beautiful countryside, playing games and making the walks fun and stimulating for the dogs.

-Being so able to assess dog behaviour he can take steps to avoid any problem situation before it arises.
+Being able to assess dog behaviour he can take steps to avoid any problem situation before it arises.

 More about dog walking here

 It is the responsibility of breeders to prioritise health and well-being.
 We do all we possibly can to give a pup the very best start.
 Sue’s first experience of breeding was with Tara, the Manchester terrier, in 1991.
 As trainers we recognise the importance of such things as bite inhibition, toilet training and socialisation.
-Our mums have the appropriate tests as recommended by the KC and potential studs are thoroughly researched and picked for their temperament, good health and genetic diversity.
+Our mums have the appropriate tests as recommended by the KC and potential fathers are thoroughly researched and picked for their temperament, good health and genetic diversity.
 Our dogs are registered with the Kennel Club and puppies have pedigree papers.